Duchesne County School District

 Duchesne County School District (DCSD) is a school district headquartered in Roosevelt, Utah.
-It serves all of Duchesne County.
+It serves all of Duchesne County, and had about 5,300 students in the 2025-26 school year.

 By 1995 the district began using a fiber optic tele-learning system to teach foreign languages in addition to standard in-person classes, and each high school had courses in at least one foreign language.